 Jeffren has also been capped at senior level for Venezuela, accumulating four caps for the South American nation.

 The central midfielder, like so many of his countryman, was picked up by Real Madrid’s youth system.
 Unfortunately, like so many of his countryman, he didn’t quite make the cut at the Bernabeu.

 He spent a season on loan with Championship side Queens Park Rangers, signed for Getafe in 2009 and then joined Valencia in 2011.
 Parejo would spend nine years at Valencia, becoming a big part of the club’s identity as captain, scoring 65 goals in 381 appearances.
 However, that ended in 2020 when Parejo was allowed to join local rivals Villarreal on a free transfer, with Valencia going through a strange period, also selling Ferran Torres and Francis Coquelin.

 The left winger forged his reputation with Sevilla, making over 100 appearances for the Andalusian outfit during a seven-year spell.
 Mooted to be on the radar of Tottenham Hotspur at one point, a move failed to materialise and he joined Sporting Lisbon in 2011.

-He returned briefly to ply his trade in Spanish football once again, signing for Segunda Division side Extremadura in 2018, before joining Maltese club Birkirkara earlier this year.
+He returned briefly to ply his trade in Spanish football once again, signing for Segunda Division side Extremadura in 2018, before joining Maltese club Birkirkara.

 He won two senior Spain caps back in 2008.
-There won’t be any more for the 32-year-old.
+There won’t be any more for the 33-year-old.